How to Make Plywood Smooth and Shiny in 6 Ways

 Step #3:

 To proceed with sanding, switch to 200-grit sandpaper.
 Sand the plywood, but this time using 200-grit paper.
-We recommend at least three or four passes over the surface, this time using the 220-grit sandpaper.
+I recommend at least three or four passes over the surface, this time using the 220-grit sandpaper.

 sanding block